ombulabs/blog/_posts/2016-04-14-using-bumbler-to-reduce-runtime-dependencies.markdown

 Your tests can also benefit from this, as you may find gems that you do not need to have in the test environment.
-Capistrano is one example, usually you want to have it load **only** in development, not in test or production.
+Capistrano is one example, usually you want to have it load **only** in development, not in test nor production.

 One caveat worth mentioning: you need to take a close look at your loaded gem's dependencies when removing them.
 For example, `capistrano` depends on